 Here is the recipe:

-Input: dataset (n by m matrix where n datapoints(rows) m features(columns)) Step 1: Apply svd to the original dataset decor_dataset = svd(dataset) #decorrelated dataset this is (n by k, k dimensions after reduction) Step 2: Build randomized trees for i until num trees do random_matrix = generate a hadamard matrix of dimension k by s do not choose s to be more than 4*log(n) because it's not necessary and you'll save computation randomized_dataset = decor_dataset %*% random_matrix apply orthogonal splits, at each tree node choose a single feature Step 3: Run nearest neighbor for each point in the dataset and store the top 10 neighbors in the index
+Input: dataset (n by m matrix where n datapoints(rows) m features(columns)) Step 1: Apply svd to the original dataset decor_dataset = svd(dataset) # decorrelated dataset this is an n by k matrix, k dimensions after reduction) Step 2: Build randomized trees for i until num trees do random_matrix = generate a hadamard matrix of dimension k by s do not choose s to be more than 4*log(n) because it's not necessary and you'll save computation randomized_dataset = decor_dataset %*% random_matrix at each tree node simply choose a single feature (the features are orthogonal to each other) Step 3: Run nearest neighbor for each point in the dataset and store the top 10 neighbors in the index

 On very sparse data random projections will not perform well.
 This is known.
 So it is better to make the data denser.
-One way is to apply random projections on the sparse data to make it dense.
+Use SVD for this.
+(One can apply random projections on the sparse data to make it dense.
 However, it is known that random projections will need more dimensions than the SVD.
 Fewer dimensions will make the search easier.
-That’s why I recommend the SVD
+That’s why I recommend the SVD.)

 Even when the data is dense, it is recommended to apply the SVD.
 Why is that?
 Because the efficiency of random projections drops when it has to deal with correlated features.

-It is known how to make the SVD fast and scalable and even how to make it work as an online algorithm (there will be a separate blog post on those techniques)
+It is known how to make the SVD fast and scalable and even how to make it work as an online algorithm, so SVD is not really a bottleneck.